 It is the University’s practice to use “good” rather than “deluxe” lodging accommodations.
 However, accommodation selections will vary widely based on the location and the situation.
 For example, attendance at a convention, seminar, or University-sponsored function may make it appropriate for the traveler to stay at the hotel serving as the meeting site.

 Employees will be responsible for making their own hotel reservations.
 When attending a conference or convention, the employee will request the applicable convention rate.
-World Travel or Anthony Travel may be contacted for specific hotel needs, corporate rates, or promotional rates.
+Anthony Travel may be contacted for specific hotel needs, corporate rates, or promotional rates.
 Online reservations are permitted and encouraged due to the discounts frequently experienced using internet providers.

 Guarantee for Late Arrival

 The employee will be responsible for obtaining a guarantee for late arrival at the time the reservation is made.

 In the event a business trip is canceled or changed, the employee will be responsible for making the necessary changes in her or his reservations.